AGPT applications for the 2022 intake for both colleges opened on 22 March 2021.

-The AGPT program selection process is jointly led by the ACRRM and the RACGP, and each college runs its own merit-based process to select applicants for their program.
-The Department of Health is responsible for assessing your eligibility for the AGPT Program.
+The AGPT program selection process is jointly led by the ACRRM and the RACGP, and each college runs its own merit-based process to assess eligibility and select applicants for their program.

 The following tips will help get you on the right path to becoming a GP.

 1. Choose your college and Fellowship

 The first thing you need to decide is which college and fellowship to pursue, as you’ll be applying directly to the college of your choice.
 Selection into the program, for either the RACGP or ACRRM fellowships, is merit-based and competitive.
 These colleges differ in the fellowships and training opportunities they offer, so it is best to read up on both before you apply.
 You can apply to one or both colleges and will apply to each separately on their respective portals.

 There are two pathways to choose from, and GPTQ can train you on both.

 The general pathway is highly popular and therefore highly competitive.
 It allows you to train anywhere within our region, including metropolitan practices in Brisbane, Ipswich or the Gold Coast.
 You can only complete an RACGP fellowship on the general pathway.

 The rural pathway is for registrars who are interested in both a rural lifestyle and rural and remote medicine.
 It provides training and experience in general practice medicine across regional, rural and remote locations.
 You can complete any fellowship (from either college) on the rural pathway and, once trained, you can practice anywhere in Australia.